-Natural light is one of the most freely available natural resources you’ll find, with the ability to transform the environment within any property.
-Rooflights fitted onto flat roofs can save tremendous amounts of energy on artificial lighting and provide excellent thermal performance to retain heat in the winter months and reflect the sun’s UV rays in the summer.
+Rooflights fitted onto flat roofs can save tremendous amounts of energy on artificial lighting and provide excellent thermal performance to retain heat in the winter months and reflect the sun’s UV rays in the summer due to their sustainable building design.
 Rooflights also ensure an even distribution of daylight into interiors below, creating an invaluable feeling of space in even the cosiest of living spaces.

 It’s been independently proven conclusively that rooflights are an effective choice for sustainable building design.
 De Montfort University’s Institute of Energy & Sustainable Development probed the effect that rooflights have on the total energy required to operate a building, as well as the yearly carbon dioxide emissions resulting from it.
 The research found that by installing an appropriate level of rooflights (between 15-20% of the total roof area) will lower energy consumption and the associated carbon dioxide emissions.

-The key conclusions of the study were that, in buildings used 24 hours a day, there were CO2 emissions savings of up to 15% in all cases where the rooflight area increased.
+The key conclusions of the study were that, in buildings used 24 hours a day, there were CO2 emissions savings of up to 15% in all cases where the rooflight area increased all because of the sustainable building design.

 For those designing living and working spaces, it’s important to note that artificial lighting is carbon inefficient, relying on power generated from the burning of fossil fuels.
 Although artificial lighting will be a necessity in certain parts of the day in the workplace or home – certainly during winter months – it should be controlled by automatic operation on an at-need basis i.e. when daylight levels fall to a specified level.
 In the winter months, rooflights continue to be effective however, by delivering passive solar gain that can reduce energy costs.